ABOUT THE IRISH BALLADEERS…

-This is a song in memory of three Molly Maguires, Mickey Doyle, Edward Kelly and Alex Campbell.
+This a song in memory of three Molly Maguires, Mickey Doyle, Edward Kelly and Alex Campbell.
 They died by hanging on June 21st, 1877 at Mauch Chunk (recently renamed Jim Thorpe), together with another Molly Maguire.
 On that same day six more Molly Maguires were to suffer the same fate at Pottsville.
 For years thereafter, the day was called Black Thursday, ten men in all having been executed.

 WHEN THE BREAKERS GO BACK ON FULL TIME

 This song is still very popular in the mining area.
 It was written by one Con Carbon, born into a mining family in Hazleton.
 He had a sweet tenor voice and exceptional Irish wit.
 The breaker is where the slate is separated from the coal and many a miner's young son started to work there at the age of seven.
 Of course, the luxuries listed in the song represent only wishful thinking, for even when the breakers were on full time these were beyond the reach of the average worker.
 It did, however, express a hope for the future.

 THE BLACK LEG MINER

 The name applied to the strike breakers.
 Ironically, the Pinkerton Detectives throughout their early history were employed as strike breakers not only in the coal fields but in other industries as well.